Who8MyLunch/Ping_Sweep/readme.md

 - http://www.python-forum.de/viewtopic.php?p=183720
 - http://code.activestate.com/recipes/576662/

-In the end I implemented this framework on my own to meet the needs of my particular problems while diagnosing my home network LAN.
+In the end I implemented my very own framework instead of copying one of those above.
+It was fun to learn something new about working with sockets.

 Examples